britbarn/bethelight/README.md

 # bethelight
-An iOS app to compliment a firends book
+An iOS app to compliment a friends book

+Utilizes Fabric to show twitter feed
+Incorporates a web view